darklife/darkriscv/README.md

 possible performance enhancements in the case of network oriented applications! :)

+Finally, the last update regarding the software included  new option to build a x86 version in order to help the development by testing exactly the same firmware in the x86.

 ## Directory Description

 - ise: the ISE project and configuration files (xise, ucf, etc)